Assisted Therapy Dog Adoption Program

 How much does the program cost?

-The cost of the complete program is $2000 and includes, the search, adoption, health records, spayed/neutered, obedience/manners training, advanced training, temperament assessment, final evaluation, official Companion Paws Therapy Dog vest, identification card, certificate of registration and ongoing support for the life of the adopted and registered Companion Paws Personal Therapy Dog.
+The cost of the complete program is $2500 and includes, the search, intake, adoption, assessment, health records, spayed/neutered, 2 private sessions and group obedience/manners training, group advanced training, temperament assessment, final evaluation, official Companion Paws Therapy Dog vest, identification card, certificate of registration and ongoing support for the life of the adopted and registered Companion Paws Personal Therapy Dog.

 Is this the only program in Canada that works with Personal Therapy Dogs?